numenta/nupic.torch/README.md

 ## Numenta Platform for Intelligent Computing PyTorch libraries

 The Numenta Platform for Intelligent Computing (**NuPIC**) is a machine intelligence platform that implements the [HTM learning algorithms](https://numenta.com/resources/papers-videos-and-more/).
-For more information, see [numenta.org](http://numenta.org) or the [NuPIC Forum](https://discourse.numenta.org/c/nupic).
+For more information, see [numenta.org](http://numenta.org) or [HTM Forum](https://discourse.numenta.org/c/engineering/machine-learning).

 This library integrated the principles of HTM into [pytorch](https://pytorch.org/) deep learning platform.